USAFA-ECE/ece281-book/book/lab/lab3.md

 #### Architecture Design

-How did you implement your Next-State and Output equations?

 - Discuss your overall approach to architecture design and schematic construction.
+- Did you implement one-hot encoding or binary encoding?
+Evaluate your choice.
 - Include your neat schematic.
 - Include the RTL schematic.
-- Discuss any differences.
+- Discuss any differences between the two schematics.

 #### Conclusion

-- Your main takeaway.
+- Your main takeaway!
-- What you will continue or change when it comes Lab 4.
+- What approaches will you continue or change when it comes Lab 4?
 - Feedback for the instructors on the lab.